 For a really quiet experience go hiking at the nearby beaches of Bolonia.
 From Tarifa, you can also see the shores of Morocco across the Strait of Gibraltar.
 Just a 35-minute boat ride away, you can take the hydrofoil ferry across to Tangier for a day trip or longer.

 Tarifa is also a perfect day trip from Seville.

 Granada is a city, poems are written about.
 It is nestled beautifully below the snow-capped peaks of Sierra Nevada.
 With one of Europe’s most stunning monuments, The Alhambra Palace is the perfect setting for romance.
 Granada is both worldly and mystical.

-My all time favourite city in Spain is Granada in the Southern region of Andalusia.
-I first visited Granada in 2014 and I've returned another six times since then!
+My all-time favorite city in Spain is Granada in the Southern region of Andalusia.
+I first visited Granada in 2014 and I’ve returned another six times since then!

 Every time I’ve been to Granada, I’ve discovered something new.
 The most obvious attraction in Granada is the Alhambra, a beautiful palace complex declared as a UNESCO World Heritage Site.

 But once I delved deeper into the city, I found other treasures.